 Aboriginal Housing Victoria and Greenaway Architects (2016), Summary: Consultation Findings Report: 28 July 2016

 Commonwealth of Australia (1997), ‘Housing as a Human Right, National Conference on Homelessness, Council to Homeless Persons, Address by Chris Sidoti, Human Rights Commissioner, 4 September 1996.

 John Fien, Esther Charlesworth, Gini Lee, David Morris, Baker Dough and Grice Tammy (2007), ‘Flexible Guidelines for the Design of Remote Indigenous Community Housing’, Australian Housing and Urban Research Institute, RMIT-NATSEM Research Centre

 Stephen Long, Paul Memmott, and Tim Seelig (July 2007), ‘ An Audit and Review of Australian Indigenous Housing Research’, Australian Housing and Urban Research Institute Queensland Research Centre

 United Nations Human Settlements Programme (UN-HABITAT) Office of the High Commissioner for Human Rights (OHCHR) (2005), ‘Indigenous Peoples’ Right to Adequate Housing: A Global Review’, United Nations Housing Rights Programme Report no. 7

 United Nations Human Rights Office of the High Commissioner (1976), International Covenant on Economic, Social and Cultural Rights, Adopted and opened for signature, ratification and accession by General Assembly resolution 2200A (XXI) of 16 December 1966 entry into force 3 January 1976, in accordance with article 27

-Camilla Burke is an Associate at Breathe Architecture.
+Camilla Burke is an associate at Breathe.